Sales trigger events: 6 examples and a practical routing workflow

 1. Role changes

-A new executive, new head of growth, new RevOps lead, or new founder hire is one of the cleanest reasons to reach out.
-The buyer is reviewing tools, people, process, and budget.
+A new executive, new head of growth, new RevOps lead, or new founder hire can create a useful reason for research.
+The person may be reviewing inherited tools, people, process, or reporting, but the title does not prove any of those projects.
 Your message should not congratulate them and pitch.
-It should connect the new role to a problem they are likely to inherit.
+It should connect verified ownership and current work to a problem the role actually carries.

 Good route: “new role, new pipeline pressure.”
 Bad route: “saw you started a new job, want to buy my tool?”